dcostachar/cyclistic-case-study/README.md

 the station names (string data) in the source table to match the formatting of the station names in the `final_station_data_cleaned` table, ensuring the upcoming joins are carried out correctly.

-We'll repeat the same steps as above, starting with removing the "Public Rack" prefix in station names to standardize the station names for consistency and comparison.
-We'll check our work before updating the rows in the source table for each step.
+I'll repeat the same steps as above, starting with removing the "Public Rack" prefix in station names to standardize the station names for consistency and comparison.
+I'll check my work before updating the rows in the source table for each step.

 ```sql